jarondlk/jaronchai-blog/_posts/2020-11-18-tihtrmsoiaw.markdown

 comments: false
 ---

-This is a page that I will update periodically, as I discover more and more life “lessons" and stuff that I feel worth sharing.
-I will divide the list into 3 major categories: Life in general, Wellbeing, and Growth.

 Disclaimer: I am by no mean forcing you, the reader, to do any of this.
 I made this page to remind *myself*, and I just feel like they are worth sharing.
-But if you find any points in the list that relates to you and you could apply it for the betterment of your life, that’s amazing!! :3
+But if you find any points in the list that relates to you and you could apply it for the your life, that’s amazing!! :3

 ## Life in General